flora0110/ClusterExposure-DPO/README.md

 - Maximizing Diversity & Accuracy: clusterout_low consistently leads in diversity (DivRatio) and retrieval quality (NDCG, HR).

-- Baseline SelfPlay: Excels only on ORRatio but underperforms on diversity and ranking metrics.
+- Baseline SPRec: Excels only on ORRatio but underperforms on diversity and ranking metrics.

 ## Experiments